VUmcCGP/sanefalcon/README.md

 - Although source code is available, please respect our work and contact us in case of (planned) commercial use.
 - Please report bugs through the issue tracker.
 The implementation was a one man project.
 Due to time constraints some parts were not well tested before uploading.
 Mistakes are likely to show up
 - I created this hoping it would be useful.
 If you can't use it, it's not useful.
 Please let me know of any serious trouble you ran into if you feel there is a mistake on my end.
 - I tried my best at making a readme/manual on how to use SANEFALCON.
 I can imagine it is rather overwhelming.
-If you do not understand what to do anywhere, let me know so I can update this README or the wiki.
+If you do not understand what to do somewhere, let me know so I can update this README or the wiki.
 - This implementation is not well done, I know.
 It's not user friendly, it's difficult to use and it's not as fast as it could be.
 It's a prototype of the method.
 If I had enough time I'd love to do a proper (re-)implementation but my current contract does not last forever.
 - I created a chat linked to this project on [gitter.im](https://gitter.im/rstraver/sanefalcon).
 Please use this to discuss this project.
 Anyone can join using a *free* GitHub account.
 Click the link or the badge above to join.
 - There is an overview diagram at the bottom of this page.
 Don't forget to use it to understand where you are and where you should be heading.